apluslms/a-plus/exammode/doc/EXAM.md

 The exammode app is the bread and butter of the designed electrical exam system.

 An exam session is the basic unit for the system and all features of the system are linked to one session and can be accessed by viewing that session.
 These features are

-For students:
+For students (these features are not yet implemented):

 * See exam dates and locations
 * Request translation of exam
 * Request accelerated grading and reporting of results
 * See feedback for the exam
 * Request additional information on grading